 - 5.3 Operators will be expected to identify the local risk factors surrounding the premises.
 The risk factors will differ from location to location so an understanding of the specific characteristics of the local area and the people who live, work or visit that area is important. - 5.4 The first step is to identify the local risk factors associated with the local area in which the premises are located.
-Local risk factors are risks that affect one or more of the licensing objectives. - 5.5 The list below is a small example of some of the risk factors that may be present in an area where gambling premises are located:
+Local risk factors are risks that affect one or more of the licensing objectives.

-- The types of premises and their operation in the local area surrounding these premises

-- The footfall in the local area, for example, does it predominately comprise residents, workers or visitors, is it a family orientated area, popular with children and young people.

-- Transport links and parking facilities.

-- Educational facilities.

-- Community centres.

-- Hospitals, mental health or gambling care providers.

-- Homeless shelters, hostels and support services.

-- The ethnicity, age, economic makeup of the local community.

-- Significant presence of young children.

-- High crime area.

-- High unemployment area.

-- Nearby alcohol or drug support facility.

-- Pawn broker/pay day loan businesses in the vicinity.

-- Other gambling premises in the vicinity.

-- 5.6 The Licensing Authority intends to develop a Local Area Profile setting out the demographic profile of areas of Glasgow, and the specific concerns and risks that the Licensing Authority has identified in relation to gambling in those areas.
+- 5.5 The list below is a small example of some of the risk factors that may be present in an area where gambling premises are located: - The types of premises and their operation in the local area surrounding these premises - The footfall in the local area, for example, does it predominately comprise residents, workers or visitors, is it a family orientated area, popular with children and young people. - Transport links and parking facilities. - Educational facilities. - Community centres. - Hospitals, mental health or gambling care providers. - Homeless shelters, hostels and support services. - The ethnicity, age, economic makeup of the local community. - Significant presence of young children. - High crime area. - High unemployment area. - Nearby alcohol or drug support facility. - Pawn broker/pay day loan businesses in the vicinity. - Other gambling premises in the vicinity. - The Licensing Authority has developed Local Area Profiles that set out the demographic profile of areas of Glasgow, and the specific concerns and risks that the Licensing Authority has identified in relation to gambling in those areas.
+The Local Area Profile maps are contained within Appendix 2 of the Policy Statement.
+The Local Area Profiles are also available as online interactive maps using the following link: